OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/csharp/README.md

 - **SSO**

-Select AAD SSO login option.
+Select Microsoft Entra SSO login option.
 A consent popup will be sent.
 Click continue.
 ![SSO login](AppCompleteAuth/Images/bot-consent.png)

 After the consent is granted, card will be sent containing user's profile details.